hnagoya/dataloader/README.md

 1. Java 8+

 2. DataLoader JAR file from Windows or built from the open source project.
-The current name/version of the jar file is `dataloader-42.0.0-uber.jar`, which included in this repo.
+The current name/version of the jar files are `dataloader-42.0.0-uber.jar` or `dataloader-43.0.0-uber.jar`, which included in this repo.

 # Usage (example)